 - Give your child a quiet place to study; help your student develop a routine.

-- Monitor homework and help junior chip away at larger projects.
+- Monitor homework and help your student chip away at larger projects.

-- Keep your kids engaged.
+- Keep your children engaged.
 Ask them specific, not general, questions about school.
 Talk about your own work and how it connects to what they are learning.

 Get them a tutor.
 It’s easier to keep up than catch up.
 Tutor.com for U.S. Military Families can help your student stay ahead or get caught up.
 Tutoring and homework help is available 24/7 at no cost to active-duty service members and their K-12 dependents.
 Live tutors are online and can help with homework, studying, test prep, proofreading and more.